ellisonbg/py4science/book/getting_started.rst

 We'll introduce the basics of the python programming language below in :ref:`python_mini_tutorial`.
 For now, make sure you can fire up the interactive interpreter.
-In linux or OS X, to start the python interpreter you should open a terminal window and simply type ``python``.
+In linux or OS X, to start the Python interpreter you should open a terminal window and simply type ``python``.
 In Windows, there will be an entry for Python in the Start Menu, under a top-level folder like "Python" or "EPD" depending